kyma-project/kyma/docs/security-v2/03-04-ingress-egress-traffic.md

   global.tlsCrt: "CERT"
   global.tlsKey: "CERT_KEY"
 ```
+During installation, the values are propagated in the cluster for all components that require it.

 >**TIP:** To learn more about how to use overrides in Kyma, see the following documents:
 >* [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation)